 Specific Heat Capacity

-More formally, specific heat capacity is defined as the amount of heat energy that must be added per unit mass in order to raise the temperature by a degree Celsius.
-The SI units for specific heat capacity, usually denoted by c, are J/kgK.
+More formally, specific heat capacity of a substance is defined as the amount of heat energy that must be added per unit mass of the substance in order to raise the temperature by 1 degree Celsius.
+The SI units for specific heat capacity, usually denoted by c, are

 Think about it like this: Suppose you have two different substances that weigh exactly the same and are at exactly the same temperature.
 The first substance has a high specific heat capacity, and the second substance has a low specific heat capacity.
 Now suppose you add exactly the same amount of heat energy to both of them.
 The first substance – the one with the higher heat capacity – will not go up as much in temperature as the second substance.